 They Missed the P-card Rebate!

 Several ad agencies use purchase cards, or virtual cards, to pay media suppliers at the end of an extended payment term.
 This form of payment can mean total fees of up to 3.5% to the media supplier.
 Of this 3.5% fee, typically about 1.5% goes to the media agency in the form of a rebate.
-I suspect most, if not all, of this rebate is not passed back to the advertiser.
+I suspect most, if not all, of this rebate, is not passed back to the advertiser.
 Granted, 1.5% is a small amount relative to some of the other rebates mentioned in the study, but this rebate can be applied to a lot of media spend!

-(To be fair, many advertisers have extended their payment terms to agencies which forces an agency to use its own cash to pay the credit card bills before the advertiser has paid the agency.
-In this case, the agency has “earned” some of the rebate.
+(To be fair, many advertisers have extended their payment terms to agencies which force an agency to use its own cash to pay the credit card bills before the advertiser has paid the agency.
+In this case, the agency has “earned” some of the rebates.
 On the other hand, many agencies have, in turn, extended payment terms to the media suppliers, so the poor media suppliers are getting screwed twice: they have long payments terms and still pay interchange fees!
 By the way, this perverse form of “trickle-down” payment terms has created opportunities for companies, like FastPay, who pay media suppliers quickly at more favorable rates than agencies will.)

 When agencies are asked what drove them to this kind of non-transparent behavior, agency personnel typically point to the pricing pressure procurement organizations have put on agencies to reduce costs.
 This pressure has supposedly forced agencies to find other means of finding income.
-I have noted this phenomenon of suppliers finding nefarious, little ways to ease pricing pressure from buyers here, but still there is no excuse for it.
+I have noted this phenomenon of suppliers finding nefarious, little ways to ease pricing pressure from buyers here, but still, there is no excuse for it.
 As a marketing executive at a major global advertiser reported:

 he was aware that agencies “blame clients for squeezing them on payments and extending payment terms … But,” he argued, “that is separate to the need to find a better model for transparency.”